sanme98/hack-together-simple-todo-console/README.md

 # Simple Todo Console using Microsoft Graph for Hack Together 2023

 ## Description
-This is a simple Microsoft Todo Console app that develop using Microsoft Graph .NET v5 SDK.
-It login using Device Code and will save the access token into cross-platform cache MSAL so you don't need to login every times.
+This is a simple Microsoft Todo Console app that is developed using Microsoft Graph .NET v5 SDK.
+It's login using Device Code and will save the access token into cross-platform cache MSAL so you don't need to login every time.
 The functions and menus available for the Todo console app is like below:
 ```
 0. Exit
 1. Display access token